minghaotao/Bb_Dash/README.md

 Using plotly Dash to create an interactive Dashboard for Blackboard Reports.

-More infomraiton about Plotly Dash - https://dash.plotly.com/introduction
+More information about Plotly Dash - https://dash.plotly.com/introduction

 1) Active Users in Blackboard